 - Apps can be a bit cumbersome to use.

 We highly recommend IPVanish as a torrent-friendly VPN.
 They have a no-logging policy and strong 256-bit encryption, they allow torrents on their network, they have lightning-fast connections, and they have more than 1,300 servers in 60+ countries.
-With no restrictions on file types or traffic, they’re perfect for torrenters.
+With no restrictions on file types or traffic, they’re the perfect VPN for torrenters.

 Read our full IPVanish review.